soundpress/RulesOfNYC/docs/c35/index.rst

       (K) gifts, except brochures, buttons, signs, and other printed campaign material;

-      (L) expenditures to challenge or defend the validity of petitions of designation, or nomination, or certificates of nomination, acceptance, authorization, declination, or substitution, and expenses related to the canvassing of election results;
+      (L) expenditures to challenge the validity of petitions of designation or nomination, or of certificates of nomination, acceptance, authorization, declination, or substitution, and expenses related to the canvassing of election results;

       (M) expenditures for which records required by 52 RCNY § 4-01 are not maintained or obtained by the candidate and submitted to the CFB;